DRILL STEM TESTING

 Performed after the well is cased, cased hole drill stem testing uses a retrievable production packer that is set above the zone of interest.
 The well is then flow tested through perforations in the casing.
 The two types of cased hole testing are pressure operated and mechanically operated.

 Because it's performed before casing is run, open hole drill stem testing can be the most economical way to determine productive capacity, pressure, permeability or the extent of an oil or gas reservoir.
 The testing equipment is run into the well and the zone of interest is isolated using inflate or compression-set packers, depending on your requirements and drilling conditions.

-Depending on testing objectives and scope of work, drill stem testing may also be preformed in combination with various other exploration and completion process such as fluid loss control and well control, closed chamber tests, well stimulation, and a combination of DST and TCP.
+Depending on testing objectives and scope of work, drill stem testing may also be performed in combination with various other exploration and completion processes such as fluid loss control and well control, closed chamber tests, well stimulation and a combination of DST and TCP.